Posted on June 4, 2020 at 2:50 PM by Guest Author

 There’s no doubt about it… Learning how to get book reviews can be challenging.
 It’s not just about convincing readers to share their feedback; it’s about doing so in an appropriate manner.

 Fortunately, the tips below can help you along the way.
 Consider implementing these tactics to encourage those who’ve read your book to offer their input.
+Handled properly, you can increase your chances of receiving a positive response.

 1. Send a request to those on your email list.

 If you’re struggling with how to get book reviews, this is the best place to start.
 After all, those on your email list have already proven themselves fans of your work.
+As such, they’re more willing to read your latest book and provide their feedback.

 (Don’t have a big email list?
 When you promote a free ebook in our newsletter, you can include a link to sites like Book Funnel or your own website to collect email addresses and start building up your own list!)